Larviksfjorden

-Larviksfjorden is a fjord in the municipality of Larvik in Vestfold, Norway.
-The fjord has a length of about eight kilometers, and is about three kilometer wide at the mouth.
+Larviksfjorden is a fjord in Larvik Municipality in Vestfold county, Norway.
+The 8 km long fjord is about 3 km wide at its mouth where it flows out into the Skaggerak.
+The fjord reaches a depth of 100 m below sea level.
 The rivers Numedalslågen and Farriselva both discharge into the fjord.
 The towns Stavern and Larvik both border to the fjord.
 The two lighthouses Stavernsodden and Svenner are located near the mouth of the fjord.